jakedmtr/heart-disease-analysis/README.md

 ## Dataset

-The data set I used is from Kaggle: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download
+The data set I used was from Kaggle: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download

 In the original data there were 1025 data points but 723 of them were duplicates, leaving only 302 unique data points.